-Leve l of F Excelle ent Good Fair Poor 1.
-The Board of Directors ensures that directors have a thorough initial orientation as part of their onboarding to the Board.
-Please comment on opportunities for improvement to the Board's onboarding process: 7 6 5 4 3 2 1 Unsure 2.
-The Board of Directors ensures that directors have ongoing opportunities to enhance their capabilities as directors of the WCBNS.
-Please comment on possible improvements to the Board's development and training opportunities: 7 6 5 4 3 2 1 Unsure 3.
-The Board of Directors has effective succession processes in place for the CEO, and is aware of the succession processes for senior leadership and other key positions within the WCBNS.
-If you have suggestions for improvements to the Board's succession management processes please specify below: 7 6 5 4 3 2 1 Unsure 4.
-The Board has effective strategic planning processes, and effectively monitors its progress in achieving its strategic plan.
-If you have suggestions for improvements to the Board's strategic planning process please specify below: 7 6 5 4 3 2 1 Unsure
+PART 1 - THE BOARD OF DIRECTORS Level of Level of Performance ormance Exce llent Good Fair Poor 1.
+The Board of Directors ensures that directors hav thorough initial orientation as part of their onboarding Board.
+Please comment on opportunities for improvement t Board's onboarding process: g to the 7 6 5 4 3 2 1 Unsure 2.
+The Board of Directors ensures that directors hav ongoing opportunities to enhance their capabilities a directors of the WCBNS.
+Please comment on possible improvements to the B development and training opportunities: is 7 6 5 4 3 2 1 Unsure 3.
+The Board of Directors has effective succession processes in place for the CEO, and is aware of the succession processes for senior leadership and othe positions within the WCBNS.
+If you have suggestions for improvements to the Boa succession management processes please specify er key 7 ard's 6 5 4 3 2 1 Unsure 4.
+The Board has effective strategic planning process and effectively monitors its progress in achieving its strategic plan.
+If you have suggestions for improvements to the Boa strategic planning process please specify below: 7 6 5 4 3 2 1 Unsure wined February 20, 2024 07

 5. The Board approves the Annual Business Plan and budget of the WCB Nova Scotia, and actively monitors performance against the plan and the balanced scorecard targets on a regular basis.
 If you have suggestions for improvements to the Board's annual planning and budgeting processes please specify below: 7 6 5 4 3 2 1 Unsure 6.
 The Board focusses on the most important issues facing the organization and discussions are focused on providing strategic direction, rather than being operationally focused on management issues.
 Please comment on the Board's focus on strategic vs. operational issues: 7 6 5 4 3 2 1 Unsure 7.
 The Board of Directors has the information its needs to make informed decisions.
 Please comment on the quality of the information the Board receives to make its decisions: 7 6 5 4 3 2 1 Unsure 8.
 The Board of Directors functions as a team and speaks with one voice.
 Please provide example(s) of when the Board functioned as a team, or did not function as a team.
 7 6 5 4 3 2 1 Unsure 9.
 Board members engage in healthy debate with a view to constructively exploring solutions that are in the best interests of the organization.
 Why or why not?
 7 6 5 4 3 2 1 Unsure 10.
 Reports and presentations from Committees and management are clear, concise and assist the Board in making effective decisions.
 7 6 5 4 3 2 1 Unsure Any suggested improvements for management or Committee reports to the Board?
 11. There is sufficient management support, appropriate participation by management and external advice/resources available to the Board to conduct effective meetings and make good decisions.
-7 6 5 4 3 2 1 Unsure

-Revised December 15th, 2022 Corporate Governance Manual WCB of NS
+7 6 5 4 3 2 1 Unsure Revised February 28, 2024 Corporate Governance Manual WCB of NS Page 98